traefik/traefik/docs/configuration/backends/kubernetes.md

 #
 # [kubernetes.ingressEndpoint]
 #
-# One must be configured.
+# At least one must be configured.
 # `publishedservice` will override the `hostname` and `ip` settings if configured.
 #
 # hostname = "localhost"